- Reference Number: HEY-941/2018

 - A naso-gastric tube (NG tube) which goes up a nostril, down the back of the throat and into the stomach will be used to help relieve sickness and also to aid the area of the operation to heal.
 It usually only stays in for a few days and will be removed once your consultant feels that it is no longer required.

-- A T-Tube will be inserted into your bile duct to drain the bile produced in the liver and allow the join in the bile duct to heal.
+- A T-Tube may be inserted into your bile duct to drain the bile produced in the liver and allow the join in the bile duct to heal.
 This stays in for about 4 weeks.
 You will go home with this in, and it is usually taken out after a dye test at your out patients appointment.

 - An epidural may be inserted through your back for pain relief to be delivered.